twplatformlabs/circleci-remote-docker/README.md

 - gzip
 - ca-certificates

-_See CHANGES.md for current versions and .snyk for current vuln recommandations_
+_See release notes or distribution dockerfiles for specific versions and .snyk for current vulnerability status_

 ### Tagging Scheme